Spanish Tortilla Recipe (Tortilla de Patates)

 Known as a Spanish omelette or tortilla de patates, this dish is a classic Spanish tapa made mainly with potatoes, onion and eggs, cooked in olive oil.
 That said, some would dispute whether onion belongs in a Spanish tortilla.

-We've been fortunate enough to try many authentic Spanish tortillas in our travels in Spain.
+We’ve been fortunate enough to try many authentic Spanish tortillas (as well as so much patatas bravas) during our travels in Spain.
 You can find them in every corner of Spain, from small restaurants to fancy ones.
-They're usually served warm or at room temperature.
+They’re usually served warm or at room temperature.
 If served for breakfast, you might get a slice of tomato or a piece of bread with it as well.

 Even though there is a big debate about onions in Spanish omelette, you see many recipes use them.
 They add a bit of subtle sweetness to the dish and flavor the potatoes very well.

-Pat dry the sliced potatoes and onions.
-Heat the olive oil in a pan and add the potatoes and onions to the pan.
-Cook on medium low heat, stirring occasionally, until they are cooked and the potatoes are fork tender.
-Transfer the potatoes and onions to a bowl and drain the excess olive oil.
+Heat the olive oil in a pan over medium heat.
+Once the oil is hot, add the onions and potatoes.
+Cook, stirring occasionally, until the potatoes are fork-tender.
+Transfer the onions and potatoes to a bowl and drain any excess olive oil.

-In a large bowl, whisk the eggs until fully incorporated.
+In a large bowl, whisk the eggs.
 Add the cooked potatoes and onions to the eggs and stir to combine.
 Season with salt and pepper.

 As mentioned earlier, tortilla espanola is one of the most popular tapa dishes (small appetizers) in Spain.
 It’s usually served as a slice at room temperature.
 You can also serve it for breakfast with some tomatoes or a slice of crusty bread – or even as a light lunch or dinner with a dollop of homemade aioli and a side salad such as Mediterranean salad or simple Greek salad.